SPAC linked to Trump social media venture edges lower as short seller targets - NewsBreak

 SPAC linked to Trump social media venture edges lower as short seller targets

-Digital World Acquisition, a Miami-based special purpose acquisition company (SPAC), fell 10.98%, its first declining session since announcing Wednesday it would merge with Trump’s media company to create a social media app called TRUTH Social.
+Digital World Acquisition (DWAC.O), a Miami-based special purpose acquisition company (SPAC), fell 10.98%, its first declining session since announcing Wednesday it would merge with Trump's media company to create a social media app called TRUTH Social.

 The stock surged following the announcement and remains up over 700% since the deal was unveiled.

-Earlier on Monday, short seller Iceberg Research tweeted here it was betting against the company’s shares.
+Earlier on Monday, short seller Iceberg Research tweeted it was betting against the company’s shares.

 “We are short $DWAC.
 Now that initial excitement has passed, we see only risks for investors in near future.
 Based on Trump's track record, at current price, renegotiation is likely to keep more of the merged company for him,” Iceberg Research tweeted.